Equations in Motivic Homotopy

 Research council of Norway, Independent projects - project number 312472.
 Total budget approximately 12,7 mill NOK.

-Copenhagen, DMA-Ecole Normale Superieure, Harvard, LMU Münich, Osnabrück, Reed, UCLA.
+Copenhagen, DMA-Ecole Normale Superieure, Harvard, Milan, Münich, Osnabrück, Reed, Steklov Mathematical Institute, UCLA.